mohit1018102/Android_Resource/Android Basics: Multiscreen Apps/Readme2.md

         if (mMediaPlayer != null) {

             mMediaPlayer.release(); // release the resource
-            mMediaPlayer = null;    // set it tu null to avoid memory leak }
+            mMediaPlayer = null;    // set it to null to avoid memory leak }
     }
 ```